 LouwersHanique can co-design and manufacture specific 3D structures in glass and ceramics with the smallest possible geometries.

 Ever since the first Lab-on-a-Chip developments, micro-assemblies have become an innovation focal point.
-We now see everything from micro lenses, filters, prisms and couplers to a whole host of unique 3D micro-structures and micro-fluidic channels.
-Brought together in extremely small dimensions they can create multiple sensor types and even column parts and assemblies for e-beam systems.
-As a company continually pushing technology limits, LouwersHanique is actively involved in developing many of the required production processes.
+As technology evolves, various industries are in a constant need to create smaller components than ever before.
+Nowadays, we are increasingly surrounded by micro-lenses, filters, prisms, and couplers to a whole host of unique 3D micro-structures and micro-fluidic channels.
+All of these are brought together in extremely small dimensions creating micro assemblies such as multiple sensor types, column parts and (sub)assemblies for e-beam systems.

 Creating micro-structures is only possible by using both traditional and cutting-edge processes including 3D printing, Selective Laser Etching structuring and Filament cutting.
-At LouwersHanique we not only produce numerous micro-assemblies, but have been helping develop some of the cutting-edge processes needed to realize them.
-By combining these technologies and processes under one roof, ensures we can consistently meet the exacting tolerances demanded by our customers.
-From semiconductor & microelectronics right through to medical devices.
+We not only produce numerous micro-assemblies but have been helping develop some of the cutting-edge processes needed to realize them.
+Combining these technologies and processes under one roof ensures we can consistently meet the exact tolerances demanded by our customers.
+These micro-assemblies are often used in critical applications in industries ranging from semiconductors to medical devices where failure is not an option.